 Skyrora utilise high grade materials, namely polymers such as epoxy, vinyl ester, polyester resins and fibres, glass, carbon, and aramid in order to provide the best physical and mechanical properties of composite parts to maintain a high standard of quality that is essential within the aerospace industry.

-All of the parts used to make up the launch system have been developed by Skyrora, with the majority of these parts having already undergone successful testing and now in operation, the remaining parts are undergoing the latter stages of testing.
+Every part that makes up the launch system has been developed by Skyrora, with most of these parts in operation after undergoing successful testing.
+Remaining parts are currently in the final stages of testing.

 The command centre is designed for centralised control of launch vehicle preparation, as well as launch and control of various system processes.